umangbhatia786/RestAssuredAPITestingFramework/README.md

 **Listeners Configuration**:
 - `RetryTransformer` is registered as a listener to automatically apply retry logic to all tests
+- `AllureTestNg` is registered as a listener to capture test execution data for Allure reports
 - Failed tests will be automatically retried up to 2 times before being marked as failed

 ### Option 3: Running Individual Tests from IDE